open511/Open511API/index.md

 * [Root (aka discovery)](root.html): this resource is the single entry point for the entire framework.
 It provides links to all the other resources.
 * [Jurisdictions](jurisdiction.html): represent a specific government with some metadata (contact info, geographical coverage and other options).
 * [Events](event.html): represent events (construction, accident, etc.) that are published by jurisdictions.
 * [Reports](report.html): The report is the crowdsourcing feature of Open511.
-A road use can submit a report to notify the jurisdiction that something is ongoing (e.g an accident).
+A road user can submit a report to notify the jurisdiction that something is ongoing (e.g an accident).
 Other clients can also retrieve reports submitted to a jurisdiction.

 **Support resources:**
 * [Region](region.html): Open511 contains the concept of region that can be attached to events.
 A region can be any location with a name: city, county, district, etc. It allows jurisdiction to provide additional location data without providing other geospatial data.